No Doubt: 2003–2008: Greatest Hits and hiatus

-Reunion and comeback tour (2008–2013)
+2008–2013: First reunion and comeback tour

 With Stefani promoting her second solo album, No Doubt began initial work on a new album without her and planned to complete it after Stefani's tour was finished.
 However, songwriting was slow as Gwen Stefani was, at the time, pregnant with her second child.
 The album was produced by Mark "Spike" Stent, who helped produce and mix Rock Steady.

 No Doubt announced on their official website that they would tour in the summer of 2009 with Paramore, The Sounds, Janelle Monáe, Bedouin Soundclash, Katy Perry, Panic! at the Disco, and Matt Costa, all while finishing their upcoming album, which was set for release in 2010.
 As a special promotion for the tour, the band was giving away their entire music catalog free as a digital download with purchase of top-tier seating.

 The band released another compilation album on November 2 called Icon, in preparation for their upcoming comeback album.
 Icon featured the same track listing as their previous compilation album The Singles 1992–2003 albeit with new artwork and a low price point.

 On June 11, 2012, the band announced on their official website that the new album would be out on September 25, preceded by the first single on July 16.
 The album was titled Push and Shove and the first single was a song called "Settle Down".
 The music video for "Settle Down" was directed by Sophie Muller (who has previously directed numerous music videos for No Doubt).
-"Settle Down" peaked at #34 on the Billboard Hot 100 with the album peaking at #3.
+"Settle Down" peaked at No. 34 on the Billboard Hot 100 with the album peaking at No. 3.
 On November 3, 2012, the band pulled its music video "Looking Hot" from the Internet after receiving complaints that it was insensitive towards Native Americans.

 As of February 1, 2013, the band stated via Twitter that they had "Finished a week of songwriting", implying that they have more new tracks written.
 As of February 26, 2013, the band officially confirmed through their website that they had indeed begun working on new music as well as plans for an upcoming tour.